yangfreezy/shoezilla-ecommerce-store/README.md

 - Add size to products in cart, refactor existing code to split by Size
 - Add ability to make changes to cart from selection
-- Break down Cart View into smaller components
 - Add ability to remove item from cart
-- Link to Purchase Page at bottom

 Phase 4:
 (PURCHASE)